Admissions for Non-Sponsored/Sponsored High School Students

 - Planned Program of Study: Choose the major that you think you may be interested in

-You must prove your college writing level before advising and registration.
+You must prove your writing level before advising and registration.
+Your HS counselor and the RTEC Advisor may also require proof of your math level.

-- Complete all placement testing at your high school or with Lane’s Testing Office or
+- Complete all reading and sentence accuplacer placement testing at your high school or with Lane’s Testing Office

-- Transcripted College Now writing credit or AP writing credit with proof of your College Board scores
+- Transcripted AP/IB writing or math credit with proof of your College Board scores

-- Get a waiver through Smarter Balanced test scores with specific HS classes
+- Get a waiver into WR 121 and MTH 111 through Smarter Balanced test scores ( math needs specific AP/IB HS classes plus SB test scores )

 Step 4: Complete the Student Information Session

 Once you log into myLane, you will complete this online information session.
-You must complete this before continuing with registration.
+It will help you learn about student services, important deadlines, and your rights as a student.

 Step 5: Use Student @my.lanecc.edu Email Address

 In myLane, you will see a tab that says Claim Student Email.
-Students are required to use the Lane student email as their primary communication with Lane.
+Students are required to communicate through this my.lanecc.edu email

 Step 6: Meet with the High School Connections Advisor